johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_atoms.md

 ## Terms

+A term within an atom is simply either a constant value (string, number, boolean) or a variable.

 ![term](images/term.png)

 ```ebnf
 term    ::= variable | constant ;
 ```

+## Variables

 Note that we explicitly separate variables into named and anonymous forms here.

-## Variables

 ![variable](images/variable.png)